 The aim in the first three years of school is to develop basic musicianship and the beginnings of an understanding of how music is notated.

-The music room is situated in the Wendy Wilson Hall on the East Site adjacent to the basketball court.
+The music room is situated in Room 9 on the East Site.

 The school’s music program also contributes to its highly popular Cabaret evening which showcases the school’s choir, band, and music program.

 Year 3 – Year 6 Choir

 Members of the Year 3-6 Choir rehearse once a week.